Program Learning Outcomes

 Departmental Writing Requirement

-Students who plan to attend graduate school are strongly advised to complete two years of foreign language study.
+Students who plan to attend graduate school are strongly advised to complete two years of sudy of a language other than English.